milkytoasto/DS3DeathCounter/README.md

 # Usage
 Running the script will read from the currently running DS3 process and write to a file named `DS3Deaths.txt`

-You need an x64 install of Python in order to run this project.
-I will work on an executable file at some point (when I'm not being lazy).
+You need an x64 install of Python in order to run this project, or run the executable file in `Releases`

 # Contributing
 Feel free to open an issue / branch off of this project.
 You can also reach out to me over email at milkietoast@gmail.com if I seem to be absent.